bucky007007/CheckPoint-GWLB-Workshop/content/01GettingStarted/3_GWLBeOptions.md

 ### Distributed Architectures

 Distributed GWLB Architectures feature an IGW and GWLBe in each VPC.
-Accordingly, the ingres & egress Internet traffic from that VPC use the local IGW.
+Accordingly, the ingress & egress Internet traffic from that VPC use the local IGW.

 ![dist](https://chkp-gwlb-ws01.s3.us-west-2.amazonaws.com/dist-01.png)